 (3) other notification;

-contains information that is considered confidential or exempt from public access and disclosure under state or federal law, the owner or operator of a proposed SMR shall submit the information according to the commission’s rules, specifically including 170 IAC 1-1.1-4.
+containing information that is considered confidential or exempt from public access and disclosure under state or federal law, the owner or operator of a proposed SMR shall submit the information according to the commission’s rules, specifically including 170 IAC 1-1.1-4.

+(e) To the extent that the commission or its staff access, or seek to access, confidential documents in an NRC docket number, they shall comply with federal laws and regulations regarding confidentiality and maintain the confidentiality of such documents for as long as the confidentiality restrictions under federal law or regulations apply.

 (Indiana Utility Regulatory Commission; 170 IAC 4-11-6)